 designer (bare bones to full services) you need to interview at least three to determine who will be best suited to

-view the site to explain your requirements or vision.
-They should then be writing to you confirming your
+site to explain your requirements or vision.
+They should then be writing to you confirming your requirements and

 Some experienced and busy home extension architects and designers will charge for this initial site meeting service as I do.
 Others less busy or trying to establish